 - Possible values.
 This is a “taggable” input, which appears only for One-line selectbox and Multi-line selectbox types.
 Here you can define all the possible values, separating them with a comma.

 - “X” / Remove column block button.
-This button quickly removes a column block.
-Might be more convenient then changing the column number with an input.
+This button removes a column block.
+Using it can be more convenient than changing the column number with an input.

-- “+” / Add column block button.
-This button quickly adds one more column block.
+- Add column button.
+This button adds one more column block.

-- Create the table and open in editor.
-This is basically a “save” button: it creates the table on MySQL side, creates a wpDataTable and opens a back-end editor, where you can start editing the table data.
+- Create the table.
+This is a dropdown button with options to choose an editor type.
+After choosing one, it creates the table on the MySQL side, creates a wpDataTable, and opens the chosen editor type, from which you can start editing the table data.